TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-securityprivacycompliance-datadiscoveryandclassification-new.md

 ## **Recommended Documents**

-### Data Classficiation Videos on setup and overview
+### Data Classificiation Videos on setup and overview
 * [Demo Data Classification](https://youtu.be/_aJiFzyPfnE)
 * [Overview of Data Classification](https://youtu.be/itVi9bkJUNc)